-- Clinical Training Manual 2016-2017 and its Appendices: Contains information that applies specifically to the Clinical Psychology program.
+- Clinical Training Manual 2019-20 and its Appendices of 2019-2020: Contains information that applies specifically to the Clinical Psychology program.
 There is a substantial amount of information in the Clinical Training Manual that is not included in the Graduate Student Handbook.

 - Research Overhead 1st year Travel Request Form: First-year students may request up to $300 to defray the cost of travel to a research/professional conference during their first year of study.
 This form should be completed and submitted to the graduate program assistant before the travel begins.
 In the “Approval” field, please put the name of your advisor.

 - Financial Assistance Handbook: The psychology department finds funding for most funding-eligible students, but this document lists additional funding sources including some grants and scholarships for which students can apply.